daniel-gil/go-design-patterns/creational/builder/README.md

 The file `builder.go` contains the `BuildProcess` interface which corresponds to the abstract builder component.

-The files `car.go`, `motorbike.gp` and `bike.go` contain the implementation of the concrete builder component for each vehicle type.
+The files `car.go` and `motorbike.go` contain the implementation of the concrete builder component for each vehicle type.

 The file `product.go` contains the definition of the product component, it is the `VehicleProduct` structure.